 The new collapse map $c^\Fp_{\pi}$ gives a new action of $\pi_1(\SaG)=\AG$ on $\widetilde Y$.
-The only generator whose action has changed is $v$, whose new axis is the axis that was formely the axis for $vw$. \end{proof}
+The only generator whose action has changed is $v$, whose new axis is the axis that was formerly the axis for $vw$. \end{proof}

 Notice that in the proof of Lemma~\ref{lem:t-minimal} we skewed a single edge of a characteristic cycle for $v$.
 If $v$ is twist-dominant we cannot use that trick to realize $\tau\colon v\mapsto vw$, since a characteristic cycle for $v$ must lift to a (straight!) axis for $v$ in $\USP$.
-Instead we will have to construct a new blowup structure $(S^\Omega,\mathcal G)$ on $Y$ to try to realize $\tau$.
+Instead we will have to construct a new blowup structure $(S^\Omega,\mathcal G)$ on $Y$ to realize $\tau$.
 The idea is to locate branch points and twist-minimal hyperplanes using our identification of $Y$ with $\SP$, then show that these are metric invariants and use them to construct a new skewed blowup structure $(S^\Omega,\mathcal G)$ on $Y$.
 To make this work we first need to relate the geometry of $(Y,d)=(\SP,d_\F)$ to the combinatorial structure of $\SP$.
 The following proposition is the key.